 Rosenthal states, “I have been enormously helped in managing my own SAD symptoms since regularly practising Transcendental Meditation… and other forms of meditation – such as mindfulness, which includes insight meditation (Vipassana), loving-kindness, open field meditation (such as monitoring one’s breathing), and walking meditation. “

-Meditation help with Seasonal Affective Disorder in the following ways:
+Meditation helps with Seasonal Affective Disorder in the following ways:

 - Reduces the symptoms of depression